Connect with us

 A Nigerian solider and an indigene of Okpuala in Ngor-Okpuala, Imo State, serving in the Nigerian Army, reportedly took his own life at the 144 Battalion’s Forward Operation Base (FOB) gate, revealing a poignant tale just months before his anticipated retirement.

+The soldier, identified as Command Sergeant Major (CSM) Vitalis, was stationed at the 14 Brigade Headquarters in Ohafia, Abia State.
 According to sources close to the matter, Vitalis ended his life without leaving a suicide note, adding a layer of mystery to the tragedy.

 Prior to the incident, there were no documented cases of domestic disputes or disciplinary actions against the soldier, complicating efforts to ascertain the motive behind his actions.
+This has prompted a call for a thorough investigation by military authorities to delve into the circumstances leading to Vitalis’s suicide.

 The incident has sent shockwaves through the military community, with colleagues and locals grappling to understand what might have driven Vitalis, just months away from his scheduled retirement in October, to such despair.